 The surrounding neighborhoods are also nice places to explore since this Cairo suburb offers visitors many interesting sites and attractions, including from the more modern eras too.

-If you would like to visit this open air museum which is still in the making, please be sure to explore our Egypt tour packages.
+If you would like to visit this open air museum which is still in the making, please be sure to explore our Cairo tour packages.
 While not all of our packages include a visit to Al-Matariyyah, our highly trained team of representatives will be more than happy to customize any of our existing Egypt guided tours to fit your exact needs.